Thinkersbluff/dgus-reloaded_klipper/README.md

 You certainly could, but I don't recommend it.

 When I first created this repo, I did not yet know whether users of any particular motherboard would need to create their own klipper.bin file.
-Now, we know that the same klipper.bin file works on all 3 of the Creality boards, and the firmware.bin file works on the BTT SKR CR6 board, so we do NOT need to install the modified Klipper files.
+Now, we know that the same CrealityMB_Klipper.bin file works on all 3 of the Creality boards, and the firmware.bin file works on the BTT SKR CR6 board, so we do NOT need to install the Desuuu-modified Klipper files.

-I have left the modified files here and have left documentation that describes how to install it, but I recommend that users instead follow the guidance in the next two sections.
+I have left those modified files here for reference, but I recommend that users instead follow the guidance in the next two sections.

 ## Can I Install the Latest Klipper from Klipper3D/master and STILL Use DGUS-Reloaded for CR6?
 Yes, you can!
 That is what I do, and I let Moonraker update it, regularly.
-As of October 2024, that still works (as long as you are using v1.3.2 or higher of the Klipper component.)
+As of December 2024, that still works (as long as you are using v1.3.2 or higher of the Klipper component.)

 You need only make these TWO modifications to a standard Klipper v0.12.0 installation, using the files available from this repo:

-1. **The T5UID1 folder adds the DGUS-Reloaded Python scripts to the ~/klipper/klippy/extras folder of Klipper.**
- The DGUS_Reloaded DWIN_SET application is programmed to interact with those scripts, to provide a User Interface (UI) on the stock DWIN TFT.
-You can just copy (e.g. SFTP) that folder to the ~/klipper/klippy/extras folder of ANY Klipper installation, you do  NOT need to clone this entire modified Klipper to your system.

-2. **Some of the Make Menuconfig files have also been modified, to enable you to build your own klipper.bin file.**
-Since I have already built the klipper.bin files for your CR6 printer, you do NOT need to install the modified Klipper that would allow you to build your own.

-When Desuuuu created his fork, he set it up as a complete modified fork of Klipper, to enable a wide range of users  to build their own klipper.bin file.
-I, on the other hand, am ONLY providing a working DGUS-Reloaded setup for ONE Creality printer family (CR6-MAX and SE.)
-I have therefore already built, tested, and uploaded the klipper.bin files (One for each of the four motherboards designed to work with the CR6 printer).

-NOTE: It is this file which may someday no longer be compatible with some future update of Klipper.
-If you ever update your Klipper and find that the klipper.bin file no longer connects correctly, you will likely have to roll-back your Klipper and stop applying updates, OR stop using the CR6 stock interface.
-I keep hoping that someone with Python programming chops will decide to figure out how to update the klipper.bin or Makefile before that day...

 ## Guidelines for How to Install DGUS-Reloaded with the Latest Klipper
-Rather than install the full modified Klipper from this repository, with DGUS-Reloaded already installed, you can instead follow these instructions to first install the latest Klipper and then add the DGUS-Reloaded functionality.
+Rather than install the full modified Klipper from this repository, with DGUS-Reloaded already installed, you can instead follow these instructions to install the latest Klipper and then add the DGUS-Reloaded functionality.
 That way, Moonraker will automatically maintain your Klipper installation.

 1. Download and unzip the Source.zip file for the latest release on this repository.
-(NOTE: The file and folder names in Sources.zip are quite verbose, so you will first need to significantly shorten the top-level folder name in the zipfile ((e.g. to DGUS-Reloaded), to successfully "extract all" the contents.)
+(NOTE: The file and folder names in Sources.zip are quite verbose, so you may first need to significantly shorten the top-level folder name in the zipfile ((e.g. to DGUS-Reloaded), to successfully "extract all" the contents.)
 2. If you have not already done so, now create a Linux computer host for Klipper.
 (NOTE: If you already have the Klipper/Mainsail host configured and are now updating it to use DGUS-Reloaded, then skip to step 6.)

 There are many options for the Klipper host computer and it would greatly complicate these instructions if I tried to try to cover them all.